Contacting a Shopify store about an order

 If you have tried to resolve an issue with a store, but it hasn’t worked, then after 30 days you can contact Shopify Support.
 Make sure that you click Get support as a customer of a Shopify store to be directed to the correct form.
 Shopify can’t provide information about a resulting investigation, but we might contact you for more information, and we make sure the store owner is informed about the issue.

-Frequently asked questions for buyers
+Frequently asked questions for customers

 How do I find a store’s shipping and return policies?